Random Discretization of the Finite Fourier Transform and Related Kernel Random Matrices: Degrees of Freedom and Capacity

-The following result is to the best of our knowledge, the first non asymptotic exponential decay estimate of the $\lambda_n(\mathcal Q_m).$ It is a consequence of the estimates given in \cite{Bonami-Karoui3}.
-For the proof of this result, the reader is referred to the recent paper \cite{BJK}, where the proof of a very similar result, can be used to get the following theorem. \begin{thm} There exist uniform positive constants $\eta$ and $C$ such that, for $m\geq 3$ and $ k\geq m,$ one has the inequality
+This is heuristic and the next result, is to the best of our knowledge, the first non asymptotic exponential decay estimate of the $\lambda_n(\mathcal Q_m)$ in the right side of the plunge region.
+We also give a super-exponential decay result that is proved in the same paper \cite{BJK}. \begin{thm} There exist uniform positive constants $\eta$ and $C$ such that, for $m\geq 3$ and $ k\geq m,$ one has the inequality

-\end{thm} All these estimates can be used to obtain a bound for the decay rate of the singular values of $A$.
-It is a simple consequence of \eqref{Estimate5} for instance.